 How recent is your data?

-Reporters can access data from as early as 2013 and as recent as two weeks ago.
-We ingest and analyze new data daily.
+Reporters can access data from as early as 2017 and as recent as a week ago.

 Do you track international sales?

 No. We only observe sales made by U.S. consumers.

 Do you have purchase data for privately held companies?